 Suggestions

-Remove or condense the 'What is covered in this Skill?' bullet list, as it largely duplicates information in the Constraints section and adds unnecessary tokens.
+Remove the 'What is covered in this Skill?' bullet list, which duplicates the workflow and constraints sections, to improve conciseness.

 | Dimension | Reasoning | Score |